Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 Here’s a sample letter to the CEO that I used on Linkedin which worked to remove a late payment :

-Hello Mr {CEO name}
+Hello Mr [Last Name],

-On {date}I have sent correspondence to your company requesting removal of the late payment via certified return receipt mail via {Add mail tracking #}.
-Enclosed was my child’s proof of hospitalization and copy of my bank statement that was showing a balance of {$ amount}.
-The late payment still remains on my credit report.
+I previously sent correspondence to your company requesting removal of the late payment via certified return receipt mail.
+Enclosed in that request were proof of my child’s hospitalization and a copy of my bank statement showing a balance of ${Amount}.
+Despite this, the late payment still remains on my credit report.

 Sincerely,

-Option 2: If “notice of error” letter was denied file CFPB complaint against the mortgage company
+Scenario 2: If “notice of error” letter was denied file CFPB complaint against the mortgage company

 DO NOT not use Consumer Financial Protection Bureau (CFPB) for a “validated goodwill request.”
 Only utilize if there’s an error you can blame on the mortgage lender that played a part in the late payment.
 Why?
 Ironically, the CFPB discourages lenders from removing lates based on goodwill requests.
 If you’re make a “validated goodwill request”, you should instead write to the CEO or executive branch of the mortgage company ( see the next step for that)